MidoAssran/maopy/README.md

 * Asynchronous Subgradient Push (optimization)

 ## Examples
 Examples (demos) of each algorithm are provided in the main method at the bottom of each respective class.
-To run any of the demos, depending on your MPI distribution, execute one of the following command line instructions from the directory containing the **_maopy_** package,
+To run any of the demos, depending on your MPI distribution, execute one of the following command line instructions from the directory containing the **_maopy_** module,
 ```bash
 mpirun -np $(num_processes) python -m maopy.$(algorithm_name)
 ```